jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 ## Genotype likelihoods

 There are many ways and many programs that call genotypes.
 The program that we will use calculates genotype likelihoods, which account for uncertainty due to sequencing errors and/or mapping errors and is included in the package ANGSD.
-The purpose of this class is not to discuss which program is the "best", but to teach you to use some commonly used programs.
+You'll need to activate the angsd program, but **first, deactivate the cutadapt env (`conda deactivate`) if you're still in it**.

 angsd needs a text file with the `.bam` file names listed.
 We can make this file by running the command: